 Find those triggers and make sure to eliminate it or avoid it.
 So in the first example, you can try to avoid talking to that friend about The Big Bang Theory, as for the bus problem, get up 10 – 15 min early.

-Reduce your problems, that’ll reduce triggers and that will keep your patience levels at low.
+Reduce your problems, that’ll reduce triggers and that will help you be more patient.

 If your recurring problem is something that can’t be avoided or eliminated, accept the fact that there’s nothing you can do about it and try controlling your emotions.

-4. Help & Teach Those Who Make You Impatient
+4. Help and teach Those Who Make You Impatient

-You’re likely Impatient cause someone is incompetent of doing the work or the work is being done slowly or they are making many silly mistakes and laughing at the same time.
+You’re likely Impatient cause someone is incompetent in doing the work or the work is being done slowly or they are making many silly mistakes and laughing at the same time.